mapbender/mapbender-documentation/en/functions/basic/basesourceswitcher.rst

 Configuration
 =============

-**Preparation**: In order to be able to configure the BaseSourceSwitcher you have to define Service instances as Basesource (checkbox Basesource checked).
+**Preparation**: In order to be able to configure the BaseSourceSwitcher you have to define Service instances as Basesource (checkbox "Basesource" on).
 Please note that on start of an application all sourcesets with an activated root layer are active.

 .. image:: ../../../figures/basesourceswitcher_basesource.png
      :scale: 80

-Configuration with selected root-layer - sourceset is active on start:
+Configuration with selected root layer - sourceset is active on start:

 .. image:: ../../../figures/basesourceswitcher_instance_active.png
      :scale: 80

-Configuration with selected root-Layer - sourceset is not active on start:
+Configuration with selected root layer - sourceset is not active on start:

 .. image:: ../../../figures/basesourceswitcher_instance_not_active.png
      :scale: 80